SpaceShipTwo: Costs

-SpaceShipTwo's total development costs were estimated at around US$400 million in May 2011, a significant increase over the 2007 estimate of US$108 million.
+SpaceShipTwo's total development costs were estimated at US$400 million in May 2011, a significant increase over the 2007 estimate of US$108 million.

 Commercial operation

 The duration of the flights was expected to be approximately 2.5 hours, although only a few minutes of that was to be in space.
 The price was initially US$200,000.
 More than 65,000 would-be space tourists applied for the first batch of 100 tickets.
 By December 2007, Virgin Galactic had 200 paid-up customers on its books for the early flights, and 95% were passing the 6-8 g centrifuge tests.
 By the start of 2011, that number had increased to 410, and to 575 by early 2013.

 In April 2013, Virgin Galactic announced that the price for a seat would increase 25% to US$250,000 before the middle of May 2013, and would remain at US$250,000 "until the first 1,000 people have traveled, so that it matches up with inflation since [Virgin Galactic] started".

 The first paying customers had been expected to fly aboard the craft in 2014, following 50–100 test flights.
 Refining the projected schedule in late 2009, Virgin Galactic declined to announce a firm timetable for commercial flights, but did reiterate that initial flights would take place from Spaceport America.
 Operational roll-out would be based on a "safety-driven schedule".

 In addition to making suborbital passenger launches, Virgin Galactic marketed SpaceShipTwo for suborbital space science missions.